sarhatabaot/EvenMoreFish/docs/docs/features/competitions/types.md

 ![the SPECIFIC_RARITY competition type beginning](https://media.discordapp.net/attachments/723194663519125618/981585087437086770/unknown.png)

 ## LARGEST_TOTAL
 When a player catches a fish, their score is increased by the size of their fish, allowing players to gradually increase their score cumulatively.
-At the end of the competition, the player with the highest total score will win, similar to all other competitions - it's similar to the more_fish competition in that the %emf_competition_place_fish_*% placeholder isn't able to be used too.
+At the end of the competition, the player with the highest total score will win, similar to all other competitions - it's similar to the MOST_FISH competition in that the %emf_competition_place_fish_*% placeholder will not work.

 ![the leaderboard from the LARGEST_TOTAL competition](https://media.discordapp.net/attachments/723194663519125618/981639014601859132/unknown.png)